Welcome to Wheatsheaf, a non-profit publishing house for modern Catholic music.

 To help you in your choice of music, sample PDF files and audio clips accompany most of the pieces available for sale.
 You may need Adobe Acrobat Reader and Adobe Flash installed to view/hear these files.

 Chris (CJ) Olding has been a church musician for over twenty five years, serving in a number of parishes in Hampshire and London, UK.
 He also spent five years as a chorister and played the organ and piano at St Marie’s Cathedral, Sheffield.
-Chris is currently an organist and a Musical Co-ordinator at St Bede’s church, Basingstoke, a member of the music staff at Immaculate Conception, Farm Street, London and a musical liturgist for Portsmouth Diocese.
+Chris is currently an organist and Director of Music at St Bede’s church, Basingstoke.

 Chris is a proficient accompanist, pianist and guitarist.
 He also composes organ and liturgical vocal music in both traditional and, increasingly, contemporary styles.
 Chris specialises in developing small choirs, cantors and music groups and encouraging reluctant congregations to sing!